matheusAlvarenga/matheusAlvarenga/README.md

 <h1 align="center">Hey, I'm Matheus Alvarenga</h1>
 <h3 align="center">A passionate FullStack Developer and Leader from Brazil</h3>

-<p align="center">I’m a resiliently passionate leader, software engineer and product enthusiast, who admires every type of art especially the art of creating digital products.
-I’ve worked in all parts of the software development lifecycle in digital products for multimillion dollar companies.</p>
+<p align="center">I’m a resiliently passionate leader, software engineer and product enthusiast, who admires every type of art, especially the art of creating digital products.
+I’ve worked in all parts of the software development lifecycle in digital products for multimillion-dollar companies.</p>

 <p align="center">Over the course of my 2+ year career, I’ve worked in products for companies such as Vale, Gerdau and Volvo.
-Before my professional career I studied 5 years of graphical design and programming while working as a freelancer.</p>
+Before my professional career, I studied 5 years of graphical design and programming while working as a freelancer.</p>

 <p align="center">I’m a leader who believes that everyone works better with a smile on their face.
 I enjoy talking for hours about any topic and making people laugh.</p>

 <p align="center">Outside of work, I spiritually recharge by painting or listening to music.
 What I appreciate about my job is being able to pursue both my personal goals and professional passions with equal enthusiasm and time.</p>

-<p align="center">I believe that product management and engineering needs to be combined and if you believe I’d be a suitable fit for your organization or you want to communicate about products or software architecture, please send me an invitation to connect!</p>
+<p align="center">I believe that product management and engineering needs to be combined and if you believe I’d be a suitable fit for your organization, or you want to communicate about products or software architecture, please send me an invitation to connect!</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=matheusalvarenga&label=Profile%20views&color=0e75b6&style=flat" alt="matheusalvarenga" /> </p>